hoangduytranuk/blender_manual/blender_docs/manual/editors/info/introduction.rst

 See :doc:`/editors/info/file` menu.

+Edit
+^^^^

+Preferences
+   Opens the :doc:`Blender Preferences </editors/preferences/introduction>` in a new window.

 Render
 ^^^^^^

 Render
    See :doc:`/render/output/render_panel`.
-OpenGL Render
-   See :doc:`/render/opengl`.
 Show/Hide Render View :kbd:`F11`
    Shows (or hides) the editor where the last render was performed.
 Play Rendered Animation :kbd:`Ctrl-F11`
-   Plays the last rendered animation using the internal :doc:`/render/output/animation_player` or an external video player, which has to be defined in the File tab of the User Preferences.
+   Plays the last rendered animation using the internal :doc:`/render/output/animation_player` or an external video player, which has to be defined in the File tab of the Preferences.

 Window